cdisc-org/DDF-RA/Deliverables/IG/examples/README.md

 # Study Examples

-Each study example includes the source spreadsheet, the protocol and the resulting USDM API JSON file.
+Each study example is held in a separate directory and includes the source spreadsheet, the protocol and the resulting USDM API JSON file.
 Three study examples are included currently:

 - The old CDISC Pilot Study
 - An Eli Lilly Diabetes Study (NCT03421379)
 - A Roche COVID Pnumonia Study (NCT04320615)

-# Simple Examples
+# Other Examples

+These are in the "Other" directory.
 Each example includes the source spreadsheet and the resulting USDM API JSON file.

 - Simple 1, an basi cexample of the use of the spreadsheet
 - Cycles 1, an example of using the study cycle construct